 The applicant requests deletion of this condition, indicating the condition has been largely satisfied because the landscape treatment for Parcel 9 (the retail core) has been determined and constructed according to subsequent entitlement application requirements.
 Nonetheless, the Sears Parcel redevelopment (which is part of the area formerly denoted as Parcel 9) will include appropriate landscape treatment for its proposed mix of uses.
-Staff finds the condition should remain in order that the landscape treatment requirements remain intact in perpetuity, as envisioned by the approval of this basic plan, or should additional areas be proposed for redevelopment.
+This condition should remain in order that the landscape treatment requirements remain intact in perpetuity, as envisioned by the approval of this basic plan, or should additional areas be proposed for redevelopment.

-- 8. a.
-The revised Basic Plan shall show a floating symbol within Parcel 9 to indicate a possible public transportation right-of-way or station facilities either on, through, or in the general area of Parcel 9 (PT-I; public transportation mode to the determined). - b.
-A note shall be added on the Basic Plan indicating the following: The floating transit symbol does not commit the owner to provide such a right-of-way or facility.
+8. a.
+The revised Basic Plan shall show a floating symbol within Parcel 9 to indicate a possible public transportation right-of-way or station facilities either on, through, or in the general area of Parcel 9 (PT-I; public transportation mode to the determined).

+b.
+A note shall be added on the Basic Plan indicating the following:

+The floating transit symbol does not commit the owner to provide such a right-of-way or facility.
 Land acquisition and design will be negotiated at such time as the facility is determined necessary by government.

 The applicant requests deletion of this condition because Parcel 9 has been constructed without a transit facility within its boundaries.
-Nonetheless, the applicant indicates Sears Parcel redevelopment will be designed to allow for appropriate bus stops/shelters to accommodate public bus service.
-Staff has no objection to the deletion of this condition.
+Nonetheless, the applicant indicates the Sears Parcel redevelopment will be designed to allow for appropriate bus stops/shelters to accommodate public bus service.
+This condition is recommended for deletion.

-9. All commercial building shall be fully sprinkled in accordance with NFPA Standard 13 and all applicable County laws.
+9. All commercial building[s] shall be fully sprinkled in accordance with NFPA Standard 13 and all applicable County laws.

 The applicant agrees with this condition and will include sprinkler systems within commercial buildings, in accordance with National Fire Protection Association Standard 13 and/or County law.
-Staff agrees that the condition should remain.
+This condition is recommended to remain.